What Happens When a Car Accident Causes a Permanent Disability?

 Financial Disturbance due to a Permanent Disability

-Motorcycle accidents are known for causing permanent disabilities to riders because of the lack of protection motorcyclists have against other vehicles.
+are known for causing permanent disabilities to riders because of the lack of protection motorcyclists have against other vehicles.
+Truck accidents

-Truck accidents can also leave drivers with severe injuries that cause a disability.
+can also leave drivers with severe injuries that cause a disability.
 Since commercial trucks weigh so much more than passenger vehicles, these accidents are often severe.
 Drivers who are unlucky enough to be hit by a semi truck are at one of the highest risks of suffering a disability due to their injuries.
+Pedestrian accidents

-Pedestrian accidents occur when a motor vehicle strikes someone who is walking or crossing an intersection.
+occur when a motor vehicle strikes someone who is walking or crossing an intersection.
 As you can imagine, pedestrians have practically no protection from steel vehicles striking them at a high speed.
 Because of this, pedestrian accident victims often suffer from serious and debilitating injuries that can leave them with lifelong permanent disabilities.
+Bicycle accidents

 Car Accidents and Traumatic Brain Injuries